-If you need hardware just for voice calls and some voice recording you can totally save cash and go for something under $100.
+If you need hardware just for voice calls or voice recordings, you can totally save some cash and go for an item under $100.

-Gold-sputtered and looking super cool the vintage way MXL V67G most definitely makes the list.
-Frequency Response of 30Hz – 20kHz is different from the mic above.
-Not a bad thing.
-Solid state preamp balanced transformer is proper hardware.
-And despite being condenser mic, V67G works through a USB cable.
-That is convenient but some would immediately respond that USB is bad for sound.
-Anyways, Class A FET circuitry certainly provides good recording for vocals.
-Thanks to the low price and USB connectivity MXL V67G is a popular choice.
+This golden super cool-looking vintage model is called MXL V67G and it is definitely one of the top models on this list.
+The frequency response of 30Hz – 20kHz is different from the one the mic above has.
+A solid-state preamp balanced transformer works properly.
+Just like the model above, MXL V67G works through a USB cable.
+This is convenient, however, some would say that USB is not great at transmitting sound.
+Whatever the case is, Class A FET circuitry certainly provides good vocals recording quality.
+Thanks to the low price and USB connectivity, MXL V67G is a popular choice.

 - USB connectivity has limitations.